 We believe that continually analyzing and refining our compensation program enables us to achieve the key goals of our compensation philosophy and supports ongoing improvements in our financial performance.
 We align our executive compensation practices to the business objectives of our Company in order to drive ongoing improvements in our financial performance.
-This compensation discussion and analysis ("CD&A") explains the strategy, design, and decision-making processes of our compensation programs and practices in fiscal 2023 for our named executive officers.
+This compensation discussion and analysis ("CD&A") explains the strategy, design, and decision-making processes of our compensation programs and practices in fiscal 2024 for our named executive officers.
 This CD&A is intended to provide perspective on the compensation information contained in the compensation tables that follow this discussion.
-This CD&A also discusses how the fiscal 2023 compensation of our named executive officers aligns with the key goals of our compensation programs, including equity programs, to encourage an ownership and stakeholder perspective among our named executive officers by providing them with a long-term interest in the growth and financial performance of our Company that aligns with the interests of our shareholders.
+This CD&A also discusses how the fiscal 2024 compensation of our named executive officers aligns with the key goals of our compensation philosophy, namely, attracting and retaining the best talent and driving financial performance.
+We also discuss how we use our compensation programs, including equity programs, to encourage an ownership and stakeholder perspective among our named executive officers by providing them with a long-term interest in the growth and financial performance of our Company that aligns with the interests of our shareholders.